gothwalritu/Pewlett-Hackard-Analysis/README.md

 #### Figure 6

-However, if we increase the filtering limit for eligibility criteria i.e. the birth date of the employee from one year (1965-01-01) to two years i.e. “1964” to “1965-12-31”, we will be having enough employee available for the mentorship. there will be only one manager short on mentorship program, also shown in figure 7.
+However, if we increase the filtering limit for eligibility criteria i.e. the birth date of the employee from one year (1965-01-01) to two years i.e. “1964” to “1965-12-31”, we will be having enough employee available for the mentorship.
+There will be only one manager short on mentorship program, also shown in figure 7.

 ![Picture_6, mentorship available]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/mentors_available.png)